DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-14-round-11-research-with-accredited-providers.md

 ## User needs addressed by this research

-{% from “user-need/macro.njk” import appUserNeed %}
+{% from "user-need/macro.njk" import appUserNeed %}
 {{ appUserNeed({
-  description: “As a provider,
+  description: "As a provider,
-  I need data related to a claim to match the data that we collect, So that we can easily and correctly check the claims against our records when sampling.”
+  I need data related to a claim to match the data that we collect, So that we can easily and correctly check the claims against our records when sampling."
 }) }}

 {{ appUserNeed({
-  description: “As a provider,
+  description: "As a provider,
-  I need the process for sampling to be quick and easy, So that it does not create too much of an administrative burden for us.”
+  I need the process for sampling to be quick and easy, So that it does not create too much of an administrative burden for us."
 }) }}

 {{ appUserNeed({
-  description: “As a provider,
+  description: "As a provider,
-I need to know what the timelines are for claiming funding, So that we can ensure our processes fit, such as checking for errors.”
+I need to know what the timelines are for claiming funding, So that we can ensure our processes fit, such as checking for errors."
 }) }}

 {{ appUserNeed({
-  description: “As a provider,
+  description: "As a provider,
-  I need enough time to be able to complete sampling, So that we have enough time to check the claims against our records and liaise with schools regarding incorrect claims.”
+  I need enough time to be able to complete sampling, So that we have enough time to check the claims against our records and liaise with schools regarding incorrect claims."
 }) }}

 {{ appUserNeed({
-  description: “As a provider,
+  description: "As a provider,
-  I need schools to be submitting claims accurately, So that we do not have too many incorrect claims to contact schools regarding sampling.”
+  I need schools to be submitting claims accurately, So that we do not have too many incorrect claims to contact schools regarding sampling."
 }) }}

 ## Methodology